OrangeFab: participants listening to speaker

 Building demand-oriented training programmes to reduce youth unemployment

-On the other hand, companies have an increasing need for skilled employees who have qualified IT knowledge.
-However, the vocational training system in many countries in Africa and the Middle East hardly teaches the digital skills that the job market requires.
-This limits the competitive capabilities of many companies and the chance of a future-oriented job for young people.
+On the other hand, companies have a growing need for highly skilled IT workers.
+However, the vocational training systems in many African countries inadequately prepare learners for the job market.
+This not only limits the competitiveness of many companies, but also diminishes the job prospects of young people.

 © GIZ / Mulugeta Gebrekidan